Benjamin Schulte: Olympic career

 Schulte competed in the 2012 Summer Olympics in London at the age of 16.
 He discovered he had a chance to qualify for the Olympics in 2011, so he competed in a qualifying event.
 He failed to qualify, but a New Zealand swimmer declined a spot that was reserved for an Oceania swimmer, which he learned a month prior to the Olympics.
 He practiced by swimming for 9 km ten times per week, going to the gym, and taking yoga classes.
 He finished the 10 km race with a time of 2:03:35, 14 minutes behind the winner.
 He was determined to finish, saying, "My goal was just to finish.
 Just being here, being given the opportunity to be here.
 I didn't want to let down my friends and family back home by not finishing."
 For his determination, Schulte was nominated for the Open Water Swimming Association's Swimming Man of the Year award in 2012, to which he was runner-up.

 Following the 2012 Summer Olympics, Schulte decided to refocus and switch from long distance swimming to short distance.
 He said, "I like the competition, but I don't like the training."

 Schulte competed in the 2016 Summer Olympics.
 The Guamanian National Olympic Committee (NOC) president Ricardo Blas told Schulte, "You deserve the opportunity and right to carry the flag and lead Guam into the Olympic Games".
 Schulte broke his own national record during the 2016 Summer Olympics in Rio de Janeiro, finishing the 100 meter breaststroke with a time of 1:03.29.

-He plans to compete in the 2020 Summer Olympics in Tokyo in the men's 100 meter breaststroke.
+He had planned to compete in the 2020 Summer Olympics in Tokyo in the men's 100 meter breaststroke.